epiforecasts/WuhanSeedingVsTransmission/README.md

 Rscript inst/scripts/run_grid.R
 ```

+See `run_scenario_grid` for additional scenario analysis details.

 ### Inspect results

-Use `vignettes/output.Rmd.orig` to inspect the results of the analysis interactively.
+Use `vignettes/output.Rmd` to inspect the results of the analysis interactively.
+See `vignettes/output.md` for a markdown version of the analysis containing all results.
+See `vignettes/rendered_output` for version of the analysis rendered in other formats.

 ### Render output